manystarsapart/skysynth/README.md

 13. water collection feature (reward TBC)
 14. transposing by one semitone: `[` for down, `]` for up
 15. see a skykid play instruments. currently supported: `piano, guitar, flute, horn, harp`
+16. transcribe, share & import sheets. only skysynth sheets can be imported to skysynth for now

 just press random keys to get started. it can be a lot of fun !
 (especially if you're familiar with the Sky: CoTL music keyboard like i am)